-Graduating seniors from the T.C.
+Graduating seniors from T.C.
 Williams High School who plan to enroll full time (minimum 15 credits per semester) in an accredited college, career, or technical school are eligible to apply.
 To apply, students must have a minimum 2.0 GPA; although most scholarships require a 2.5 GPA or above.

-The application is available online at: https://sfa.awardspring.com/
+The application will be available online at: https://sfa.awardspring.com/ BEGINNING NOVEMBER 15th.

 You will include or upload the following information to your online application: